LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 The figure below shows the high-level steps in the RAJA GitLab CI testing process.
 The main steps, which we will discuss in more detail later, are:

   #.
-A *mirror* of the RAJA GitHub repo in the RAJA LC CZ GitLab project is
+A *mirror* of the RAJA GitHub repo is updated in the RAJA LC CZ GitLab
+     project automatically every 30 minutes approximately.

-     updated automatically after the RAJA ``develop`` or ``main`` branches are changed as well as when any PR branch in the RAJA GitHub project is changed.
-There may be a delay in the mirroring, since it is not synhronous with changes to the RAJA GitHub project.
+     .. note:: There may be a delay in the mirroring, since it is not synhronous with changes to the RAJA GitHub project.

   #.
-GitLab launches CI test pipelines.
-While running, the execution and
+GitLab launches CI test pipelines for any new changes made to the
-     pass/fail status may be viewed and monitored in the GitLab CI GUI or in the RAJA GitHub project checks section for a PR.
+     ``develop`` or ``main`` branches or any non-fork PR branch.
+While running, the execution and pass/fail status may be viewed and monitored in the GitLab CI GUI or in the RAJA GitHub project checks section of a PR.

   #.
 For each platform and compiler combination,
      `Spack <https://github.com/spack/spack>`_ builds RAJA dependencies and
      generates a configuration in the form of a CMake cache file, or *host-config* file.

   #.
 A host-config file is passed to CMake, which configures a RAJA build
      space.
 Then, RAJA and its tests are compiled.

   #.
 Next, the RAJA tests are run.

   #.
-When test pipelines complete, results are reported in GitLab.
+When test pipelines complete, results are reported to GitLab.

   #.
 Lastly, GitLab reports to GitHub to show the status of checks there.

 .. figure:: ./figures/RAJA-Gitlab-Workflow2.png